RoundTableTTRPG/RoundTable/CoreConcepts.md

 **Each level is a mortal struggle** and the odds are not in your favor, but the stories are about the lives of ordinary people, and that’s a reality we all face together.
 The beginning and end of a character’s story should not be defined by levels 1 and 15\.
 Your table will define and decide on the story at hand, but dying or retiring will typically be your character’s outro.

 **There is no central system of price fixing** or guaranteed availability of any particular items in any particular place.
 The abilities to buy land, start a business, travel overland, buy or sell goods, associate with certain people, or even possess certain items are neither commonplace nor consistent.
 From swords to spells to accommodations, sometimes you can buy them at market, sometimes you can’t even own them.
 Wealth represents your position in society, not the other way around.
 The top 1% will always have credit available to them, a peasant’s gold is worthless in the face of taxes, regulations and plain old thieves.

+All players at the table work together to **Establish** the world and plot.
+Those playing characters are given the tools and strongly encouraged to create non-player characters, challenges and encounters for the rest of the table.
+The GM's role is not exclusively to manage the story, but rather to manage the opponent economy to provide opposition and constraints to the players' efforts.

 ### 4 Arenas of Play